modal-labs/ci-on-modal/README.md

-# Run Continuous Integration Tests on Modal
+# Run Continuous Integration (CI) Tests on Modal

-This repo is a demonstration of one pattern for running tests on Modal: bring your existing package and test suite (here `my_pkg` and `tests`) and add a Modal App (`my_pkg.ci`) that mounts your tests
+This example repo is a demonstration of one pattern for running tests on Modal: bring your existing package and test suite (here `my_pkg` and `tests`) and add a Modal App (`my_pkg.ci`) that mounts your tests